Free Government iPhone Eligibility – See If You Qualify

 - Applying twice without a worksheet

-- Not knowing that phone and internet = one benefit
+- Not knowing that phone and internet count as one benefit

 - Failing to clarify shared housing details